 The CapOne Platinum card is designed primarily to build credit and does not earn rewards.

 The CapOne Savor card, on the other hand, is one of the best cards available for earning rewards at restaurants with 4% cash-back on qualifying dining purchases.
 The card also earns 4% cash-back on entertainment purchases, including popular streaming services.
 There are additional earnings of 3% cash-back at grocery stores (excluding Walmart and Target) and 1% on all other purchases.
-You will also earn 8% cash-back on the CapOne Savor card for Vivid Seat online ticket purchases through January 2022.

 Plus, to jumpstart your cash-back earnings, the CapOne comes with a valuable welcome bonus.
 See the above snapshot insert for the current welcome bonus offering.